June 27, 2016

 Background: GM Regulation in Canada

-To avoid specifically regulating the new science of genetic engineering, the Canadian government created the new term and category "Plants with Novel Traits" (and "Novel Foods") which includes GE but also crops produced by other technologies such as traditional breeding and mutagenesis (where chemicals and gamma-radiation are used to induce mutations in genes).
+The Canadian government does not specifically regulate the new science of genetic engineering (also called genetic modification), but captures GE foods and crops under the new category "Plants with Novel Traits" (and "Novel Foods") which includes GE but also crops produced by other technologies such as traditional breeding and mutagenesis (where chemicals and gamma-radiation are used to induce mutations in genes).

 Legalizing GM Food Contamination as "Low Level Presence" (LLP)